 “Education is the key whether it is members of a legislature or the voters in a jurisdiction,” Bussmann said.
 “Future states and municipalities should never take for granted the role of the voters in this process and make sure they are informed.”

-Ulrik shared with Sports Handle that while there didn’t appear to be any “organized opposition” to the bill, there were concerns throughout the state about how sports betting revenue would be spent, the level of funding and the water plan itself.
+Ulrik shared with Sports Handle that while there didn’t appear to be any “organized opposition” to the bill, there were concerns throughout the state about how the revenue would be spent, the level of funding and the water plan itself.

 Why four NH cities voted ‘no’

 Concord, Dover, Nashua and Rochester all voted against having a bricks-and-mortar sportsbook within their jurisdictions, and all four have charitable gaming locations.
-Berlin and Manchester, the biggest city in the state, also have charitable casinos, but voters in both locations approved sports betting.
+Berlin and Manchester, the biggest city in the state, also have charitable casinos, but voters in both locations approved the motion.

 BIG miss by the voters in Nashua.
 Right over the MA border.
 Lots of out-of-state shopping traffic.
 Would have been been huge for location(s) there and NH handle as a whole. https://t.co/WePdd1VROj